biancalyonsj/AmyWinehouseMusicPlayer/README.md

 A custom class stores information about each album.
 The purpose of each activity is easy for the user to understand through the UI design and labeling. </p>

-<b> For this project, it was not required for the app to play music.
-To improve my Amy Winehouse music player app,
-I will add a MediaPlayer class to my project so that clicking on a track will play the song. </b>
+<b> The goal of this project was to design and layout the structure of a Music Player app.
+However, to improve my app I will add a MediaPlayer class so that clicking on a track will play the song. </b>

 Core Concepts I learned Completing this Project:
 ----------------------------------------------